pytorch/torchtune/docs/source/examples/e2e_flow.rst

     [_checkpointer.py:484] Adapter checkpoint of size 0.01 GB saved to <checkpoint_dir>/adapter_0.pt

-The "merged weights" (see the :ref:`LoRA Tutorial <lora_finetune_label>` for more details) are split across two checkpoint files similar to the source checkpoints from the HF Hub.
+The final trained weights are merged with the original model and split across two checkpoint files similar to the source checkpoints from the HF Hub
+(see the :ref:`LoRA Tutorial <lora_finetune_label>` for more details).
-In fact the keys would be identical between these checkpoints.
-For more details see the checkpointing tutorial.
+In fact the keys will be identical between these checkpoints.
 We also have a third checkpoint file which is much smaller in size and contains the learnt LoRA adapter weights.
 For this tutorial, we'll only use the model checkpoints and not the adapter weights.